pkibbey/projects-radar/README.md

 - Node.js 18.18 or later
 - npm 9 or later (ships with Node)
 - A GitHub personal access token (optional but recommended)
-- Either a local LM Studio instance (default) or an OpenAI API key for hosted inference
+- A local LM Studio instance exposing an OpenAI-compatible server

 ## Quick start